 - Sources of capital demand an attractive risk/reward trade-off.
-But they are also recognising the long-term benefit of investing in effectively governed companies delivering a positive environmental and social impact.
+But they are also recognizing the long-term benefit of investing in effectively governed companies delivering a positive environmental and social impact.

-This is why we believe that companies balancing the needs of shareholder interests with the interests of other stakeholders are more likely to possess the resilience to adapt to changing market realities than organisations focused solely on maximising profits.
-ESG metrics, as well as traditional performance targets around financial results, the customer experience, innovation and human capital management, offer a balanced family of measures that set the organisation’s path in the right direction.
+This is why we believe that companies balancing the needs of shareholder interests with the interests of other stakeholders are more likely to possess the resilience to adapt to changing market realities than organizations focused solely on maximizing profits.
+ESG metrics, as well as traditional performance targets around financial results, the customer experience, innovation and human capital management, offer a balanced family of measures that set the organization’s path in the right direction.